Aditya-Shinde-21/Retail-Sales-Data-ETL-Pipeline/README.md

 It demonstrates:

 - Real-world failure scenarios
-- Debugging and recovery workflows
+- Supports historical backfill using staging table
+- Invalid data isolated for safe reprocessing
-- Production-style logging and observability
+- Production-style logging for Debugging and observability
 - Practical integration of **Apache Spark** and **Apache Airflow**

 ---